Namide/extract-colors/readme.md

 # Extract Colors

 Extract color palettes from images.
-Simple use, <4ko minified and no dependencies for browser.
+Simple use, <5ko minified and no dependencies for browser.
+Dependency to canvas for node.js

 ## Install